harshitgouda99/Casino-Number-Guessing-Game-using-C-/README.md

 🔚 Conclusion
 ----------------------------------------------
 This project demonstrates random number generation, conditional logic, functions, and menu-driven programming in C. It simulates a basic casino betting game and helps understand game logic, loops, and user interaction.

-Lose → bet amount deducted

-Lucky Bonus → +200 if number is 7